IOCCC image by Matt Zucker

 main;

-Unless you specify -fwritable-strings (see COTHER in the example Makefile, described in the Makefile section), do not assume this sort of code will work:
+Unless you specify -fwritable-strings (see COTHER in the example Makefile, described in the FAQ on “What are the detailed recommendations for a submission Makefile”), do not assume this sort of code will work:

 char *T = "So many primes, so little time!";